-- Students receive an individualized Behavior Intervention (Plan that addresses the student’s behavioral needs)
+Students receive an individualized program that addresses their unique educational and behavioral needs

 3225 Roymar Road

 Email Pat: firstname.lastname@example.org